Deraj21/tank-tactics-game/Discord.md

 ---

+## Channels
+**how-to-play**: for learning the rules of the game, and how to call out moves

+**game-discussion**: in this channel, we discuss anything about the game.

+**call-out-moves**: this channel is where all actions are taken; only commands to the bot should be messaged to this channel.
+General discussion goes in *game-discussion*; A pinned comment can be also found here with a command cheat-sheet.

+---

 ## What is Tank Tactics?
 Tank Tactics is a game about social manipulation.
 Creating plans, forming factions and alliances, betraying those alliances for personal gain; that is the name of the game.
 Well, "Tank Tactics" is, but you get my point.

-Because each individual player only has power to do one action a day, to effectuate much, players need to form alliances and share actions.
-This makes it so the majority of the game is played talking to each other, rather than in taking actions.
-Hense, playing the game in Discord makes a lot of sense.
+Because each player only has power to do one action a day, players need to form alliances and share actions to make any real changes.
+This means that the majority of the game is spent talking to each other, rather than in taking actions.
+Hence, playing the game in Discord makes a lot of sense.

 ### Where did Tank Tactics come from?
 I did not come up with the idea for this game.
 It is a game concept that Halfbrick Studios starting working on.
 They are best known for the mobile games, *Jetpack Joyride*, and *Fruit Ninja*, but this game, *Tank Tactics*, started it's life as a physical playtest on a whiteboard amongst their staff.
 They ended up scrapping the project because of the situation it created at their workplace, being a game about manipulation and all.